How To Help Someone With Anxiety

 According to the National Institute of Mental Health (NIMH), “An estimated 31.1% of U.S. adults experience any anxiety disorder at some time in their lives.”

-Read on to learn more about anxiety disorders, how they might manifest and how you can help.
+Read on to learn more about anxiety disorders, how they might manifest and how to help someone with anxiety.

 Caption